-A new report breaks down the successes and limitations of creative industries around the world.
+A new report documents the extent of billionaire wealth across the world.